Home

 The giving of allowances is generally driven through an employees classification (payclass) code.
 The classification code in turn relies on the TimeZone and Award Interpreter to automate the calculation.

+This is the basic definition of an classification, with the two elements that we'll need to attend to highlighted.
 The Award Rule is where you set up allowances, and the TimeZone is where you define the definition of your day - for the cases of where you want to apply an allowance to only certain hours of the day.

 Top of Page